polkadot-developers/polkadot-docs/develop/blockchains/deployment/generate-chain-specs.md

 The chain specification is defined using the [`ChainSpec`](https://paritytech.github.io/polkadot-sdk/master/sc_chain_spec/struct.GenericChainSpec.html){target=\_blank} struct.
 This struct separates the information required for a chain into two parts:

-- **Client Specification** - contains information the _node_ uses to communicate with network participants and send data to telemetry endpoints.
+- **Client specification** - contains information the _node_ uses to communicate with network participants and send data to telemetry endpoints.
 Many of these chain specification settings can be overridden by command-line options when starting a node or can be changed after the blockchain has started

-- **Initial Genesis State** -  agreed upon by all nodes in the network.
+- **Initial genesis state** -  agreed upon by all nodes in the network.
 It must be set when the blockchain is first started and cannot be changed after that without starting a whole new blockchain

 ## Node Settings Customization